olekgr/HP-35_Z80/README.md

 # HP-35-Z80
-build hp-35 scientic calculator replica with Z80 cpu from scratch
+build hp-35 scientic calculator clone with Z80 cpu from scratch

 ## Number format

 For HP-35, I chose a BCD floating point format.
-It uses an exponent byte, a sign byte and eight mantissa bytes.
+It uses an exponent byte, a sign byte and eight mantissa bytes (80 bits total).

 The sign byte holds 0x00 for positive numbers and 0x09 for negative, this byte also can be 0x01 for positive overflow and 0x08 for negative overflow.